consistent self-care matters

 If you’ve tried to stick with your self-care you probably know how difficult it can be.

-The difficult part is figuring out how to actually make it a priority without giving up or losing the things that are really important to us.
+The difficult part is figuring out how to actually make self-care a priority without giving up or losing the things that are really important to us.

-It requires having compassion with ourselves (new skill).
+It requires having compassion with ourselves (a new skill).

 It also involves getting out of survival mode so we can be more proactive (difficult, new skill).